Orlando City vs. Los Angeles FC: Final Score 1-1 as the Lions Go Through on Penalties

 Diego Palacios sent a dangerous ball skipping through Gallese’s six-yard box in the 20th minute but nobody from LAFC was anywhere near the back post and the ball skipped out for a goal kick.

-Carlos got his head to a Pereyra corner kick cross in the 27th minute but didn’t get much power on it and Vermeer was able to tip it over the bar.
+Carlos got his head to a Pereyra corner kick cross in the 27th minute but didn’t get much power on it due to knocking it off an opponent’s head, and Vermeer was able to tip it over the bar.
 That began a good spell of Orlando pressure but both Ruan and Nani overcooked crosses at the top of the six and the Lions couldn’t get anyone to them.

 Nani blazed a shot from the left in the 38th minute but Vermeer was well positioned to make the save.